choria-io/website/docs/content/concepts/large_scale/_index.md

 ## Node Metadata

-Having an up to date inventory for a fleet is essential to successful orchestration, Choria has extensive per-rpc request [discovery facilities](https://choria.io/docs/concepts/discovery/) that can help on the last mile, but when presenting users with user-interfaces where subsets of fleets can be selected for workflows this information has to be accurate and current.
+Having an up to date inventory for a fleet is essential to successful orchestration, Choria has extensive per-rpc request [discovery facilities](https://choria.io/docs/concepts/discovery/) that can help on the last mile, but when presenting users with user-interfaces, where subsets of fleets can be selected for workflows, this information has to be accurate and current.

 Building large fleet metadata services is a significant undertaking, Choria plays a role in this, but, it's generally only 1 input into a larger effort to consolidate information from many enterprise sources.